vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 ## Container VM Port Forwarding <a id="portforwarding"></a>

-You can forward a port within a container VM, in the same way you can via NAT on the endpoint VM:
+When a container VM is connected to a container-network as the primary network, you can forward a port on the container VM, in the same way you can via NAT on the endpoint VM:

 `$ docker run --net=published-container-net -p 80:8080 -d tomcat:alpine`

 The above example allows you to access the Tomcat webserver via port 80 on the container VM, via `published-container-net`, instead of being fixed to port 8080 as defined in the Tomcat Dockerfile.
 This makes it significantly simpler for you to expose services directly via container networks, without having to modify images.

+For an example of port forwarding when a container VM is connected to both the bridge network and a container network, see [Deploy Containers That Combine Bridge Networks with a Container Network](#containerbridge).

 ## Add Containers to a New Bridge Network <a id="newbridge"></a>